 - 2 ears fresh sweet corn – husks removed

-- 2 garlic cloves – skinned and crushed (use microplane grater)
+- 2 garlic cloves – skinned and crushed (use a microplane grater)

 - 1 1/4 teaspoons sea salt or to taste